RishabhRD/libparse/README.md

 ParserOf<T> :: string_view -> parsed_t<T>
 ```

+A parser of thing is a function that takes string_view and optionally returns
+the thing and rest of string to parse.
+Parser parses 0 or more length prefix of string_view.

-If parser returns null, that means parser was not able to parse starting of
+If parser returns std::nullopt, that means parser was not able to parse the string.
-string with it.
-Otherwise, it returns a pair that contain the result of type T
-and a string_view that is rest of string to parse.

 If a parser parses successfully, it consumes 0 or more characters from starting
 of string_view.
-Somehow, transforms that to T and returns the remaining
+Somehow, transforms that to T and returns T and the remaining
-characters.

-If parser fails to parse, it returns a std::nullopt.
+characters of string_view to parse.

 A Parser combinator accepts one or more parsers and return a new parser.
 Every Parser combinator is both infix callable with pipes (pipeable) and